astronomer/gcc_metric_extracts/README.md

 Ensure that you are [authenticated](https://cloud.google.com/docs/authentication/gcloud) with Google Cloud and that the [Monitoring API is enabled](https://cloud.google.com/monitoring/api/enable-api#enabling-api-v3)

 ## Virtual Environent
 Requires python >= 3.11.
-Create a virtual environment, activate it an install the requirements
+Create a virtual environment, activate it and install the requirements

 ### Linux/Mac
 ```